Medford and Ashland Oregon Website Design

 Erin, founder of Ruby Slipper Designs, is a website designer known for her creative collaboration, thoughtful planning, commitment to your project, and a dedication to growing your business.

 She loves the energy that comes from watching an idea come to fruition, the sexiness of design, the excitement of code, the masterful execution of strategy.
 It’s exhilarating to launch a site and watch the business grow because of the plan we have implemented.

-Prior to launching ruby slipper designs, Erin’s experience spans several years at Girvin Strategic Branding and Design in Seattle, at VR-1 video game company in Boulder Colorado, and at Quark desktop publishing headquarters in Denver.
+Erin has owned Ruby Slipper website design and web development company in Oregon since 2002.
+Prior to that, she spent several years at Girvin Strategic Branding and Design in Seattle, at VR-1 video game company in Boulder Colorado, and at Quark desktop publishing in Denver.

-Erin is originally from Colorado (Boulder, Denver, and Glenwood Springs) and has been living in the Pacific Northwest since 2000.
+Originally from Colorado, Erin has been living in the Pacific Northwest since 2000.

 Ashland Oregon Websites

 - The Daily Tidings

 I am a self-taught website designer, someone Malcolm Gladwell would peg at the right time in history.
 For me, that was the fledgling web-tech era…

 In 1994, I was a college student at CU Denver.
 A friend pulled me into a computer lab, her eyes shiny.
 Erin, you have GOT to see this!
 She clicked an icon that said Netscape Navigator, which opened a bland screen with a teal logo and blinking cursor.
 What is it?
 It’s the internet!
 You use this thing called a browser to see pages on computers all over the world!
 It’s gonna be HUGE.
 I think she was onto something…